cogentcore/core/README.md

 This [blog](http://kylehalladay.com/blog/tutorial/vulkan/2018/01/28/Textue-Arrays-Vulkan.html) has a particularly clear discussion of the need for Texture arrays for managing textures within a render pass.
 This is automatically how Texture vars are managed .

 # GPU Accelerated Compute Engine

+See `examples/compute1` for a very simple compute shader.

+See the [gosl](https://github.com/goki/gosl) repository for a tool that converts Go code into HLSL shader code, so you can effectively run Go on the GPU.

 # Mac Platform